eric-li-2/Sentiment-Classification-with-BERT/README.md

 2) run train.py to train a BERT model from random initialization
 3) run demo.py for an interactive demo
 4) run the python notebook at https://colab.research.google.com/drive/187NLBJrTxKZjpe40H5wIIkyVVDHLmgVJ?usp=sharing for the fine-tuned version

+Other details:
+This code was run on an aws ec2 g5.2xlarge instance